premake/premake-core/website/docs/linkgroups.md

 ### Availability ###

 Premake 5.0-alpha10 or later.
 GCC and Clang toolsets only.
-Codelite, gmake, and gmake2 exporters only.
+Codelite, gmakelegacy, and gmake exporters only.

 ### Examples ###